Pengxin-Guo/Awesome-Domain-Adaptation/README.md

 ------

-Please create an issue if you find we missed any settings.
+Please create an issue if you find we missed any setting.